-Bathing is another process to reduce shedding and to deal with hair loss that are about to make a landing.
+Bathing is another process to reduce shedding and to deal with hair loss that is about to make a landing.
 Using a good quality shampoo and conditioner will not help your dog’s fur but will also help in reducing the shedding.
 The more healthy hair your Papillon has, the less chance there is for them to shed.

 When bathing Papillon, always use shampoo and conditioner that are specifically designed for dogs.
 You might be able to catch some cheap products online or in pet stores.

-This might save you some money, but you will be compromising on your dog’s health.
+This might save you some money, but you will be compromising your dog’s health.
 This is the last thing you want to do.
 Oatmeal shampoo is known to keep Papillon hair healthy and reduce the itchiness in the skin.

 Diet & Health

-Beside from climate and life cycle of hair.
+Besides climate and life cycle of hair.
 A dog’s health is one of the biggest reasons for hair falling.
 A good quality dog food filled with vitamins and nutrients will ensure the health of your dog.

 On the plus side, this healthy diet will keep the shedding level to a minimum level.
 A food that contains fat is known to play a significant role in a dog’s shedding.
 Fatty acids such as Omega 3 and Omega 6 fatty acid can reduce excessive shedding in Papillon.

 Always make a note of your Papillon diet.
-If your dog is allergic to any food, then the track of intake might be able to find out the cause of allergy.
+If your dog is allergic to any food, then the track of intake might be able to find out the cause of the allergy.
 Contact the vet at your earliest if you are in doubt.
 Allergies in Papillon can be lethal.